|This is an old story of that Wenabozho, the one white

 that's an old story.
 That is an old, old story.
 And I like that story

 in life.
 I just enjoy it.
-How hard it was for the old people compared
+How hard it was for the old people when they were young compared

 the only means of entertainment that we had.
 There was no radio; there